 Just a few thoughts about Thich Nhat Hanh (1926-2022) – the influential Buddhist teacher and peace activist.

-Hanh emphasises the cardinal importance of this moment – the past has gone, the future has yet to come, only now is real.
+Hanh kept emphasising the cardinal importance of this moment – the past has gone, the future has yet to come, only now is real.
 He reminded us that times of non-thinking are important – a time to let go of past and future, our hopes and fears, our plans and obsessions – a time to ‘come home’ to our bodies.
-From mindfulness and attention to our own experience, compassion flows – compassion towards ourselves, our nearest and dearest, and towards those people and other beings with whom we share this very special planet.
+From mindfulness and attention to our own experience, he argued, compassion flows – compassion towards ourselves, our nearest and dearest, and towards those people and other beings with whom we share this very special planet.

 In his book, Peace is Every Step, Hanh suggests an unorthodox way of interpreting the Christian story of the last supper and the service of holy communion.
 According to Hanh, when Christ breaks the bread and shares it with his disciples saying, ‘Eat this.
 This is my flesh’, he is saying if you eat one piece of bread in mindfulness you will have real life.
 If you eat bread in a state of mindlessness or forgetfulness, the bread is not bread, it is only a ghost of bread.
 Just as we are only pale ghosts of ourselves if we are not awake and mindful.
 Hanh argues that Christ was trying to wake up his disciples.
 Maybe we can interpret the changing of water into wine in a similar way.
 If we really taste the water, noticing its flavour and texture, and if we are fully present when we hold it in our mouths and swallow it – the water becomes as rich, tasty and enjoyable as wine.